wanyingling/SOCI2010-Education-and-Society/README.md

 # SOCI2010-Education-and-Society

-Tutorial Materials for SOCI2010 (Education and Society) 2024 Spring
+This is the HKU SOCI2010 (Education and Society, Dr. Satoshi Araki) tutorial materials for Spring 2024 by Wanying Ling.